jgonzalezferrer/spark-flights-delay/README.md

 Machine Learning models
 -----------

-We have decided to implement three Machine Learning regression models.
+After we took some decisions to select and transform the initial data, we have decided to implement three Machine Learning regression models.
 MLlib has a large set of machine learning methods and also provides the possibility to define [Pipelines](https://spark.apache.org/docs/2.0.2/ml-pipeline.html), which easily represent learning workflows composed of preprocessing steps, inference algorithms and validation of the data.

 * [Linear regression](https://spark.apache.org/docs/2.0.2/ml-classification-regression.html#linear-regression): which can be a good idea when dealing with a signfficant amount of continuous variables.